f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>your website.
 In the early days of the Web, many sites used &ldquo;flat&rdquo; text files to store</span>
     <span>data such as usernames and passwords.
 But this approach could cause problems if the</span>
     <span>file wasn&rsquo;t correctly locked against corruption from multiple simultaneous accesses.</span>
-    <span>Also, a flat file can get only so big before it becomes unwieldy to manage&mdash;not to</span>
+    <span>Also, a flat file can get only so big before it becomes unwieldy to manage not to</span>
     <span>mention the difficulty of trying to merge files and perform complex searches in any</span>
     <span>kind of reasonable time.</span>
     <span>That&rsquo;s where relational databases with structured querying become essential.
 And</span>